-Not only does it serve people hiking Mount Rose, it also serves hikers traveling along many of the nearby Mt Rose hiking trails such as the Mt Rose waterfall hike (Galena Falls) and the hike to Relay Peak.
-Hikers heading to Tahoe Meadows use this parking lot, as well as those who are entering and exiting the Tahoe Rim Trail.
+The parking lot serves people hiking Mount Rose.
+But it also serves hikers traveling along many of the nearby Mt Rose hiking trails such as the Mt Rose waterfall hike (Galena Falls) and the hike to Relay Peak.
+Hikers heading to Tahoe Meadows use this parking lot.
+Also, people who are entering and exiting the Tahoe Rim Trail park here.
 Lastly, mountain bikers riding either the Tamarack Trail or Flume Trail park in this lot.

 If the parking lot is full and you need to park along the Mount Rose Highway, just be sure to adhere to all posted signs regarding on-street parking.

 The Mount Rose summit trailhead is on the Incline Village side of the parking lot, near the toilets.

 A note of caution regarding parking at the Mount Rose summit trailhead … in recent years there’s been an increase in theft at this trailhead.
 This is because it’s located directly on Mount Rose Highway (i.e. easy access and getaway route).

 My suggestion is to leave your valuables at home or in your hotel room.
 Make the interior of your vehicle look as empty as possible.
 Even a small handbag or duffel bag in the back seat is tempting enough for a thief to commit larceny.

 Here’s a map to help you find the Mount Rose hiking trail parking lot and trailhead.